 Invalidating the Affordable Care Act would cause immediate changes to the healthcare marketplace.
 For Medicare enrollees, the donut hole would reopen.
 Since the ACA filled the coverage gap, eliminating it would eliminate this protection.
 In that case, enrollees would return to the original structure of Medicare Part D in which they pay for 100% of their prescription drug costs above the coverage limit and below the start of catastrophic coverage.

 Medicare can be an extremely helpful government program for retirees.
 So when you’re planning out your retirement, be sure to take into account your prospective Medicare benefits.
 In addition, Medicare rules and regulations change regularly.
 To ensure your plans remain intact, try to stay up to date when it comes to any law changes.

 Tips for Your Retirement Plans

-- Medical costs are just one part of retirement expense picture you’ll need to grapple with.
-Fortunately, financial advisors are well-versed in navigating retirement expenses.
+- Medical costs are just one part of the retirement expense picture you’ll need to grapple with.
+Fortunately, financial advisors are well-versed in navigating retirement expenses so you may want to speak with one to properly make your retirement plan.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s financial advisor matching tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.